mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > A minister serves the lord,
-> A son obeys the father;
+> a son obeys the father;
 > Not obeying is not filial
-> And not serving is no help.
+> and not serving is no help.

 #### Commentary:

-These four lines refer to the use of lord, or prince, and minister, or retainer, to illustrate the Five Ranks. so the minister serves the lord.
+These four lines refer to the use of lord, or prince, and minister, or retainer, to illustrate the Five Ranks.
+So the minister serves the lord.
 But behind this line, the lord must also serve the minister.
 You cannot ever take a one-way trip; you must always take the round trip.
 You should help, and then your partner helps you.

 This is really hard to analyze.